 You want quality childcare that stimulates and nurtures your children, gives you peace of mind and doesn’t break the bank.
 It’s what every parent wants for their little ones—the absolute best they can find.
 We’ve listed the 11 most important questions to ask yourself when considering your childcare options.

-QUESTION #1: What is your weekly budget for childcare?
+1: What is your budget for childcare?

-QUESTION #3: How much flexibility do you want?
+3: How much flexibility do you need?

 Center-based and family daycares often have limited hours of operation—so consider whether these options will prove to be too rigid (or expensive—those late fees can add up!) for your work schedule.
 On the other hand, you can negotiate flexible hours with an au pair and with a nanny (who is willing).
 An au pair can work up to 45 hours a week (no more than 10 hours a day) on a schedule you customize from week to week.
-Au pairs can even provide overnight coverage and coverage in the evenings and on weekends just as long as they don’t exceed their 45-hour/week, 10-hour/day limit and your requests are reasonable.
+Au pairs can work a split schedule, and provide coverage in the early mornings, evenings and even on weekends as long as your requests are reasonable and they don’t exceed their 45-hour/week, 10-hour/day limit.
 Most nannies (especially those that live-out and those that are shared) want a schedule that is consistent from week to week, but they will often stay a little later or arrive earlier if you need wiggle room.

-QUESTION #4: How important is convenience?
+4: How important is convenience?

 In an ideal scenario, your childcare solution won’t add undue inconvenience to your already busy life.
 When considering daycares, make sure your options are close by (think of it like you would your gym—is it convenient enough that you can easily get there on your way to and from work?)
 If you want to skip the inconvenience and stress of pick-up and drop-offs altogether consider an au pair, nanny or willing family member.

-QUESTION #6: How soon do you need childcare?
+6: How soon do you need childcare?

 The time it takes for an au pair to arrive to your home will depend on the availability of candidates and your family’s specific needs.
 In most cases, au pairs arriving from overseas can travel to your home as soon as eight to ten weeks after you register with an agency.
-For families who need immediate care, they may consider taking an au pair who is already in the country and going through a transition—meaning she has parted ways with her previous family and is looking for a new host family.
+For families who need immediate care, they may consider taking an au pair who is already in the country and going through a rematch—meaning she has parted ways with her previous family and is looking for a new host family.
 In-country au pairs can arrive to a family’s home in as little as three days.

-QUESTION #7: How much control do you want over your child’s environment?
+7: How much control do you want over your child’s environment?

-QUESTION #8: Are you interested in cultural exchange?
+8: Are you interested in cultural exchange?